AttributionScanner: A Visual Analytics System for Model Validation with Metadata-Free Slice Finding

 As shown in Fig.~\ref{fig:GradCAMfeatureExtraction}, an input image is processed by the model to extract the feature vector $F$, and GradCAMis performed to produce attributes in the latent space $W$, which can be linearly interpolated to the image size for attribution heatmap. $W \in \mathbb{R}^{m\times n}$ and is normalized with $\Sigma_{i=1,j=1}^{i=m, j=n} W_{ij}=1$ to compute the weighted average of $F$.
 The resulting attribution-weighted feature vector $F_W \in \mathbb{R} ^{1\times 1 \times d}$ is:

-\textit{(2) Data Slice Identification}
+\subsubsection{Data Slice Identification}

 \textbf{Representation Space Construction.} To derive meaningful data slices (\ref{req:noprior}, \ref{req:interpretability}), we need to construct a representation space with neighbor consistency in terms of model attributes and data features.
-We first conduct quantitative and qualitative experiments to validate whether attribution-weighted feature vectors help fulfill our requirement.
-Specifically, we compare the \textbf{feature representation space} (derived from the original feature vectors) and the \textbf{attribution representation space} (derived from the attribution-weighted feature vectors) As shown in Fig.~\ref{fig:proj_comparison}, following the established practices\cite{eyuboglu2022domino,sagawa2019distributionally,zhang2022correct} and considering the time efficiency~\cite{mcinnes2018umap,pal2020performance}, we utilize dimensionality reduction by UMAP~\cite{mcinnes2018umap} to produce both spaces.
+We first conduct quantitative and qualitative experiments to validate whether attribution-weighted feature vectors help fulfill this requirement---by comparing the feature representation space (derived from the original feature vectors) and the attribution representation space (derived from the attribution-weighted feature vectors).
+Following the established practices~\cite{eyuboglu2022domino,sagawa2019distributionally,zhang2022correct} and considering the time efficiency~\cite{mcinnes2018umap,pal2020performance}, we utilize dimensionality reduction by UMAP~\cite{mcinnes2018umap} to produce both spaces.
 At each space, three points are randomly sampled and their nearest neighbors are obtained.
-We qualitatively examine the consistency of their corresponding attribution heatmaps.
-As showcased in Fig.~\ref{fig:proj_comparison}, neighboring instances' model attributions on the original space are not similar, while our constructed attribution representation space has greater local consistency concerning model attributions.
+We qualitatively examine the consistency of their corresponding attribution heatmaps as shown in Fig.~\ref{fig:proj_comparison}.
+Neighboring instances' model attributions on the original space are not similar, while our constructed space has greater local consistency of model attributions.

 In addition, we quantitatively compute the neighboring consistency regarding data features and model attributions and report the results in Fig.~\ref{fig:proj_comparison}.
 For each point, we compute the average cosine similarities between its top 10 neighbors using their original feature vectors, representing data feature consistency; besides, we compute the average Wasserstein similarities of their attribution mask, where higher values of both scores indicate better consistency.
 Lastly, we compute the average scores to quantify the overall neighbor consistency of data features and model attributions for each space.
 As shown in Fig.~\ref{fig:proj_comparison}, compared to the original feature space, our constructed space has comparable data feature similarity (0.8987) and significantly higher attribution similarity (1.0659), which proves that the attribution-weighted feature vectors help construct a space with satisfactory local consistency in terms of data features and model attributions, providing a solid basis for computing interpretable data slices (\ref{req:interpretability}).